carpentries/sandpaper-docs/episodes/update.md

 ::::::::::::::::::::::::::::::::::::: objectives

-- Identify components of the template needed for lesson structure, validation, styling, and deployment
+- Identify components of the workbench needed for lesson structure, validation, styling, and deployment
 - Understand how to update R packages
 - Understand how to update GitHub workflows